Kentucky Wesleyan Panthers: History

+Varsity teams

-KWU competes in 22 intercollegiate varsity sports, listed below:
+KWU competes in 13 intercollegiate varsity sports, listed below:

 Basketball

 The men's basketball team advanced to the Division II championship game six consecutive years (1998–2003), winning in 1999 and 2001.
 In addition to these most recent successes, they also won six other championships (1966, 1968, 1969, 1973, 1987, and 1990) and were runners-up in 1957.
 Overall, Kentucky Wesleyan has won eight NCAA Division II National Men's Basketball Championships, which is the most by any NCAA Division II School.

 Football

 Kentucky Wesleyan has an American football team, which competes in the Division II Great Midwest Athletic Conference.